 Family oriented camp ground - packed into a small family lot.
 Crew are mostly summer out of towners but you'll see the seasoned AKs working about.
 The tent are is snuggled into the wood and the RVs conquer the shore, with trailers fusing their way in both areas.
 Overall, great place to sleep, shower, and eat - hard place to stay multiple days due to proximity of others.

-If you don't plan on sitting by the campfire but exploring Seward then this is the campsite for you.
-Must be military or DOD to stay here but it is lower and cheaper price than anywhere else.
-RV sites are a bit tight together like a parking lot.
+If you don't plan on sitting by the campfire but exploring Seward then this is the spot for you.
+Must be military or DOD to stay here but it is lower and cheaper price than anywhere else in Seward.
+RV sites are close and tight together like a parking lot.
 There is a store along with showers available and a restaurant during summer months.
-Beautiful mountain views in both directions helped cushion the blow of this tight fit.
+Beautiful mountain views in all directions help cushion the blow of this tight fit.
+Close to downtown and the harbor, we used our bicycles to get around town.

 Great place !
 Can’t wait to get back!